WorldWide Access: Services

-UNIX shell and dialup accounts

-WWA offered shell accounts from inception, starting out as the Gagme Public Access UNIX (pubnix) system originally operated by Greg Gulik.
-Gagme subscriber accounts were served up on a Linux machine named gagme, while the news server was named serveme, while a third machine (whyme) was more or less the personal server for Lily Moy, the future Mrs. Greg Gulik.
-WWA's shell accounts landed a user on his or her "home" server, one of four BSD/OS Intel machines: sake, sashimi, miso, and shoga.
-As late as 1998, WWA support knew of at least one customer still using a Commodore 64 machine to dial in.

-Additionally, WWA offered the ubiquitous dialup SLIP/PPP service to customers.
-WWA was the first ISP in Chicago to offer dialup access as far out as Rockford, IL, and Milwaukee, WI, doing so by operating physical points of presence.
-One of the Chicago POPs was located at Marist High School.

 MagicServer

 WWA was one of the first ISPs in the Chicago area to capitalize on virtual web hosting, by custom-coding virtual hosting into the NCSA httpd webserver before it was a core part of the product.
 This service was called MagicServer (another service mark of the corporation).
 The MagicServer version of httpd worked around some of the problems that plagued other implementations, such as the number of open file descriptors on the system, but had issues of its own which led to its eventual abandonment in favor of the standard built-in Apache virtual hosting.

 MagicServer hosts originally also ran on the BSD/OS shell servers, but were relocated to Sun SPARC hosts running Solaris in 1996.
 These were tako and anago, and later gari and soba were added.

-DNS and IRC

-WWA provided DNS hosting to its customers on kani and tau.
-WWA was a long-time root nameserver for the *.chi.il.us domain.

-Additionally, tau, which had been inherited from an ISP in Rockford IL (MISHA.NET) which WWA acquired, served as irc.Chicago.il.undernet.org.
-Tau was one of the few machines not to carry a sushi-related hostname.

-Usenet news

-WWA operated one of several full Usenet feeds in the area, trading articles cooperatively with most local ISPs and other large providers such as the University of Illinois.

-WWA switched from local disk early on to a NetApp filer, which allowed WWA to run INN substantially more efficiently than previous.
-The main newsserver was kirin, and later hirame was added as a read-only newsserver.